itzzjb/dockai-benchmarking/README.md

 Where $N$ is the count of vulnerabilities at that severity level.

+**Rationale:** The coefficients form an ordinal, monotone mapping of severity into a single scalar so that reducing a critical finding always improves $\Omega$ more than reducing any number of lows.
+Any positive counts keep $\Omega \ge 0$; zero findings yield $\Omega = 0$.

 ### 3.4 The Static Analysis Penalty ($P_{quality}$)
 Optimization cannot come at the cost of code quality.
 We utilize **Hadolint** (Haskell Dockerfile Linter) to enforce best practices (e.g., version pinning, shell safety).